eknight7/MirrorOnTheWall/README.md

 # MirrorOnTheWall
-A system that detects if a person is dressed appropriately for a presentation or an interview.
+A system that detects if a person is dressed appropriately, using computer vision.
 Build18 2016 Hackathon project.